hairulnizam-zulkefli/laravel-notes/VSCode, Vagrant and XDebug.md

 $ php --ini | grep 'xdebug'
 /etc/php/7.4/cli/conf.d/99-xdebug.ini
 ```
 - Above is the location of Xdebug config for CLI.
 Edit Xdebug config for FPM.
-Sometimes hoewever, both are symlinked to the same config file in /etc/php/7.4/mods-available/xdebug.ini
+Sometimes both configs are symlinked to the same file in /etc/php/7.4/mods-available/xdebug.ini

 5. Edit xdebug.ini
 ```